 The simplest routes take around 90 minutes to complete, while the most difficult are only for the most experienced hikers with the right equipment and a lot of time to spare.

 Taking a Mount Pilatus hike in winter is more of a challenge, not least because some of the trails are closed for the season.

 Mt.
 Pilatus offers plenty of opportunities for sledding and snowshoeing during winter.
 With its close proximity to Lucerne, this is the perfect destination for those who would like to enjoy some fun in the snow.

 Can you stay on Mt.
 Pilatus?

-Hotel Bellevue Pilatus is a clean, modern property with 20 comfortable double rooms.
-These can also be reserved as singles.
+Hotel Bellevue Pilatus is a clean, modern property with 19 comfortable double rooms.

-There are floor-to-ceiling windows here to make the most of the alpine panoramas, as well as an outdoor terrace for summer dining and drinking.
+There is also an outdoor terrace for summer dining and drinking.

 With 30 rooms in total, it has 3 junior suites plus 27 superior doubles.

 Guests at the Pilatus-Kulm Hotel enjoy a 4-course dinner in the beautiful Belle Epoque Queen Victoria restaurant, whilst breakfast is served in either the Cheminee Saal or Queen Victoria restaurant.

 There’s also a bar and a panorama terrace.